Why Does Fractional Distillation Give Better Separation

 In conclusion, fractional distillation is an effective way to separate and purify liquids from a mixture, but it has its drawbacks.
 The process can take a long time to complete and requires high temperatures and specialized equipment that may not be readily available in all settings.
 Furthermore, this technique isn’t suitable for all types of mixtures due to their similar boiling points or low boiling points.

-See also Is It Necessary To Use Distilled Water In A Humidifier
+See also What Is Distilled Water Used For

 What Factors Determine the Efficiency of Separation in Fractional Distillation?